-- Taxpayer's financial year ends on 31 December - Taxpayer has two financial instruments, both disposed of in 2018 - ➤ Instrument C Treated as on capital account; cumulative losses (including those that were unrealised previously) have not been allowed as a deduction - ➤ Instrument D Treated as on revenue account; cumulative gains (including those that were unrealised previously) have been taxed - In 2021, CIT discovers that - ➤ Instrument C ought to be on revenue account - ➤ Instrument D ought to be on capital account - Taxpayer to make a claim, in writing, to the CIT by 31 Dec 2023 - Subject to the CIT's agreement, an amended assessment for YA 2021 will be issued
+- Taxpayer's financial year ends on 31 December - Taxpayer has two financial instruments, both disposed of in 2018 - ➤ Instrument C Treated as on capital account; cumulative losses (including those that were unrealised previously) have not been allowed as a deduction - ➤ Instrument D Treated as on revenue account; cumulative gains (including those that were unrealised previously) have been taxed - In 2021, the taxpayer discovers that - > Instrument C ought to be on revenue account - Instrument D ought to be on capital account - Taxpayer to make a claim, in writing, to the CIT at the point of discovery (2021).
+No discovery or claim by the taxpayer may be made after 31 Dec 2023 - Subject to the CIT's agreement, an amended assessment for YA 2021 will be issued

-7. Value of Assets to be Used in the Total Asset Method23 ("TAM") for Computing Interest Adjustment
+7. Value of Assets to be Used in the Total Asset Method ("TAM") for Computing Interest Adjustment